2020 Our best year ever

 December is SUPERNOVA month.
 An end of year sauce I make each year to give to people who have helped me the most in the previous 12 months.
 It's my way of saying thanks, with face punishment.
 This year contains 9 month fermented Scotch Bonnets, aji Amarillo, fermented honey/garlic, yuzu, vinegar and salt.
 If you want a bottle next year, all you have to do is be helpful to the business in the next 12 months and you go on the list :)

 And so the public voting on the Bauce Brothers Top 100 Craft Hot Sauces list came to an end.
 The guys tallied up the votes and let us know that Reapers & Blackberries finished in 4th place.
 That's FOURTH out of one hundred amazing UK hot sauces.
 This tiny, one man operation, tucked away in rural Aberdeenshire, was voted in the Top 5 best hot sauces in the UK.
 From all the uncertainty and panic back at the start of the year, that was the perfect way to bring 2020 to a close.
 Thank you!

 CollaborationsWe continue to make fiery things with other good people.
 We love Fierce Beer, The Coffee Apothecary, Wee Hemp Co and Lukes Handcrafted Hot Sauces.

 We are currently working on several more.
 Think we could work together?
 Get in touch :)

-…and what's next?On 6th January 2021, Singularity Sauce Co.
-Ltd has been trading for one year.
+…and what's next?On 15th November 2020, Singularity Sauce Co.
+Ltd has been around for one year.
 From what began as a hobby, that's pretty cool.
 It's almost entirely run by me but none of this can happen without the support and help of my family.